 Imagine enjoying a meal with your family then the next moment, you are fighting for your life.
 Such a dramatic turn of events can occur when an aneurysm bursts in the brain.

-An aneurysm is a weak or thin spot on blood vessels in the brain that balloons out and fills with blood.
+is a weak or thin spot on blood vessels in the brain that balloons out and fills with blood.
 About two per cent of Singaporeans are living with a brain aneurysm.
 Yet most are unaware because it usually does not affect their daily lives unless it ruptures.
 Fortunately, most aneurysms do not rupture.

 However, in a small minority of people, an aneurysm can rupture, sparking a medical emergency.